-- Integrated Document Imaging: It doesn’t sound like that big of a deal, but lack of integration with electronic documents was the number one pain point for QuickBooks users as identified by our recent market survey.
+- Integrated Document Imaging: It doesn’t sound like that big of a deal, but lack of integration with electronic documents was the number one pain point for QuickBooks users, as identified by our recent market research survey.
 Having an electronic image of a bill and the ability to include that image as part of the invoice payment approval process is a critical component to scaling the approval process.
-It also makes audits and client inquires much easier to manage than trying to find the document on a file server.
+It also makes audits and client inquiries much easier to manage than trying to find the document on a file server.
 Integrated imaging saves time – period.

 - Integrated Treasury Management: At the end of the day your clients’ invoices need to be paid.
-Using client’s bank accounts opens up firms to all sorts of risk and it can be difficult to manage and predict how much cash will be on hand.
+Using a client’s bank accounts opens up firms to all sorts of risk and it can be difficult to manage and predict how much cash will be on hand.
 Likewise using a payment provider may leave you in the dark on when the actual invoice might get paid and the information reporting is not integrated with your accounting system.
 When all the payments are marked as to the payment provider, how do you track what your client spent their money on?

 - API Driven Ecosystem: Finally client accounting is only one aspect of your service offering.
 You need your accounting and bill pay solution to be able to integrate into your larger technology stack.
 Does this system plug into your investment reporting system?
 Can you have your financial reporting be investment aware in a streamlined manner?
 Your goal is to offer holistic service to your clients and you need the ability for technology components to securely integrate with each other in order for this to happen in an efficient and scalable manner.

 Want to learn more about how AgilLink from Datafaction stacks up?
 Please download this one pager.

 City National Bank is a subsidiary of Royal Bank of Canada.
 Deposit products and services are offered by City National Bank Member FDIC.